-Autocratic Cambodian leader paving way for son, a West Point graduate with PhD in economics, to rule
+Cambodian leader’s son, a West Point grad, set to take reins of power — but will he bring change?

 “The reality is that as long as Hun Sen is there, nobody’s going to move against them.
 And Hun Sen will be the man in charge, even if his son is the prime minister.”

-Hun Manet is also only one of five Hun Sen relatives running on the CPP ticket in this election, including Hun Manet’s brother, Hun Many.

-Hun Sen joined Pol Pot’s Khmer Rouge at age 18 as it fought to seize power, losing his left eye in the final battle for Phnom Penh in 1975.
+Hun Sen joined the Khmer Rouge at age 18 as it fought to seize power, losing his left eye in the final battle for Phnom Penh in 1975.

 When a series of purges within the genocidal communist regime, blamed for the deaths of some 1.7 million Cambodians, put his own life at risk, he fled to neighboring Vietnam, returning to help oust his former comrades in 1979 alongside an invading Vietnamese army.

-By his late twenties he was installed as foreign minister by occupying Vietnamese forces, and in 1985 became prime minister, the world’s youngest at the time.
+By his late 20s he was installed as foreign minister by occupying Vietnamese forces, and in 1985 became prime minister, the world’s youngest at the time.

 Over the decades he tightened his grip on power while ushering in a free-market economy and helping bring an end to three decades of civil war.

-“The defining characteristic of Hun Sen’s career has been his ideological and political flexibility,” said Hun Sen biographer Sebastian Strangio.

-“This is a leader who ruled at the head of a communist government in the 1980s, made a very rapid transition to the democratic system that the U.N. brought in in the early 1990s, and since then has shown an uncanny ability to duck and weave and adjust on the fly in order to consolidate his hold on power.”
+“I will vote for the Cambodian People’s Party until I die,” said the 58-year-old, a Cambodian flag on a makeshift pole over her shoulder.

+“I will never forget that he rescued our lives from the Pol Pot regime.”

-With average annual economic growth of 7.7% between 1998 and 2019, Cambodia was elevated from a low-income country to lower middle-income status in 2015, and expects to attain middle-income status by 2030, according to the World Bank.
+Under Hun Sen, Cambodia has seen an average annual economic growth of 7.7% between 1998 and 2019, It was elevated from a low-income country to lower middle-income status in 2015, and expects to attain middle-income status by 2030, according to the World Bank.

 But at the same time the gap between the rich and poor has greatly widened, deforestation has spread at an alarming rate, and there has been widespread land grabbing by Hun Sen’s Cambodian allies and foreign investors.

-As discontent strengthened opposition, the country’s compliant courts dissolved the main opposition party ahead of 2018 elections, ensuring victory for Hun Sen’s party, and the country’s National Election Committee barred the only credible challenge to him in this Sunday’s election on a technicality.
+As discontent strengthened opposition, the country’s compliant courts dissolved the main opposition party ahead of 2018 elections, and over the past five years the government has strongarmed any dissent while effectively pushing a message of peace and prosperity.

-“Draconian laws, extrajudicial killings, arbitrary arrests, and judicial harassment, including politically motivated mass trials against over 100 opposition members and dozens of human rights defenders, perpetuate autocratic rule and silence dissent,” Human Rights Watch wrote of Hun Sen’s methods.

-While an element of “diehard opposition” remains, in the five years since the last election more people have become part of a “silent majority” who might want to see more options but are comfortable enough in their jobs and lives that they’re not motivated to demand change, said Ou Virak, president of Phnom Penh’s Future Forum think tank.
+An element of “diehard opposition” remains, but even though a “silent majority” may want more options, most are comfortable enough in their jobs and lives that they’re not motivated to demand change, said Ou Virak, president of Phnom Penh’s Future Forum think tank.

-“They don’t really care enough to actually be pushing for anything, and probably just accept that this is the way it is,” he said.

-With Hun Manet due to take over as prime minister, and an expected wholesale replacement of top ministers, the election will bring a “generational change” to Cambodia’s leadership, Ou Virak said.
+With Hun Manet due to take over as prime minister, and an expected wholesale replacement of top ministers, the election will bring a “generational change” to Cambodia’s leadership, which could begin a “honeymoon period” for international diplomacy, he said.

-That could create a “honeymoon period” for international diplomacy with younger, Western-educated officials better equipped to hold “global conversations on issues and topics.”

-But people will be disappointed if they expect a sharp pivot away from China, he said.
+But people will be disappointed if they expect a sharp pivot away from China, he added.

 “China is still Cambodia’s main backer, Cambodia’s main superpower partner,” he said.
 “So I think any shift to the West will be limited, because you can’t alienate your main supporter.”

-Associated Press journalists Sopheng Cheang in Phnom Penh, Jerry Harmer in Bangkok and Jon Gambrell in Dubai, United Arab Emirates, contributed to this story.
+Associated Press journalists Sopheng Cheang in Phnom Penh, and Jon Gambrell in Dubai, United Arab Emirates, contributed to this story.